jwerle/nexus-js-node-v8/nexus-js-v8-node.md

   if (script.IsEmpty()) { // there was an error
 ```

 If the script result was empty then there was most likely an error.
-The error can be caught using the `v8::TryCatch` instance created.
+The error can be caught using the instance of `v8::TryCatch`.

 ```c++
     v8::String::Utf8Value exception(try_catch->Exception());
     v8::Handle<v8::Message> message = try_catch->Message();
 ```

 If the message is empty then the exception can be printed to `stderr` using `fprintf`.
-But, if there was a message like an error thrown with a message then using the `v8::Message` API a verbose message with line, column, and stack traces can be contrived and written to `stderr`.
+But, if there was a message - like an error thrown with a message string, then using the `v8::Message` API, a verbose message with line, column and stack traces can be contrived and written to `stderr`.
 Due to the extent of the `v8::Message` API an example will be omitted.
 See `v8::Message` below.

 ```c++
     if (message.IsEmpty() {